-The Governing Body is responsible for the maintenance and integrity of the corporate and financial information included on the Colleges website.
+The Governing Body is responsible for the maintenance and integrity of the corporate and financial information included on the Colleges website (www.corpus.cam.ac.uk).
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.